rtiangha/SiEd-Dana/README.md

 ## Development Environment
 Compiles using PRC-Tools and PiLRC.

 The original SiEd release from 2005 as published by Benjamin Roe was slightly modified in order to compile using more modern Palm SDKs released after 2005 (mainly, the addition of a few more library header includes in the editor.cc file) as well as to update the rendering engine to work with the AlphaSmart Dana's 560x160 pixel display.
 Has tested as successfully compiling using either Palm OS 5 SDK R3 or R4 combined with Palm Desktop SDK 5.4.
 It might work with other combinations of the Palm/Garnet SDKs as well, but for future development, it'd be wise to standardize on these versions of the SDKs.
-With the inclusion of the new library includes in `editor.cc`, SiEd may no longer compile successfully using older Palm SDK versions without reverting the changes first.
+With the inclusion of the new library includes in `editor.cc`, SiEd-Dana may no longer compile successfully using older Palm SDK versions without reverting the changes first.

 ## How to Build?